SandstoneArtistsProd/deadline-collector/README.md

 # Deadline Article Collector

-A Python-based RSS article collector that continuously fetches entertainment news from Deadline, Variety, and Hollywood Reporter.
+This is a Python-based RSS article collector that continuously fetches entertainment news from Deadline, Variety, and Hollywood Reporter.
 Features full-text extraction, smart deduplication, and CSV export capabilities.

 ## Features